BertHeesakkers/IGADPiGameServer/SERVERHELP.md

 TBA

 ### EMessage_RecvGameJoined
-Sent to all players in the current game to inform of a joined player.
+Will be sent to all players when a game has enough players to be played at it has therefore started.
+Will also return the id of the game.
 ```
 DATA_1: uint32_t(<CLIENT ID>)
-DATA_2: EGame(<GAME>)
+DATA_2: uint32_t(<GAME ID>)
 ```

 ### EMessage_RecvWhoseTurnIsIt